-Emotional stress can wreck your hormonal balance at any time in life, as well as make symptoms such as insomnia, anxiety and depression even worse.
-That’s why it is important to stick to a strategy that will help you to lower your stress levels.
-Exercise, yoga and acupuncture, along with deep breathing, guided visualization, meditation, or even relaxing by reading a good book, are all ways to lower stress.
+Emotional stress can wreck your hormonal balance at any time in life, as well as make symptoms such as insomnia, anxiety, and depression even worse.
+That’s why it’s important to stick to a strategy that will help you to lower your stress levels.

 5. Herbal remedies

-Clinical studies have shown that ginko biloba makes you more mentally alert.
+Clinical studies have shown that ginkgo biloba makes you more mentally alert.

-Commonly known as “female ginseng,” dong quai can be extremely useful in treating hot flashes.
+Commonly known as “female ginseng,” dong quai can be extremely useful in the treatment hot flashes.

 Sage leaf extract

-This herb can help to reduce night sweats that occur as a result of menopausal hot flashes.
+This herb may help reduce night sweats that manifest as a result of menopausal hot flashes.